onemorefix1337/nullcore/README.md

 # Nullcore Engine

 A custom 3D game engine built from scratch in C++20.
-Developed by [4eterytyy](https://t.me/eterytyy) and PluvCoder1337 as an open-source project alongside the game **Bytefire**.
+Developed by [OneMoreFix](https://github.com/onemorefix1337) and [PluvCoder1337](https://github.com/pluvcoder1337) as an open-source project.

 ---